JN0122/Certificate/README.md

 An installation and user guide is available in [the doc/Documentation.pdf](/doc/Documentation.pdf?raw=true) file.

 ### Requirements
-* ILIAS 5.4 or ILIAS 6
+* ILIAS 6, ILIAS 7 and ILIAS 8
 * PHP >=7.0

 ## Rebuild & Maintenance